What is a CP40 IRS Notice?

 Private debt collectors aren’t allowed to take any enforcement actions against you to collect your tax debt.
 That means forced collection actions such as garnishments, liens, or levies.
 If a collector threatens to take forced collection actions, tell them they don’t have the right to do so.

 While a collector can’t file a lien or a levy, the IRS can.
-You aren’t entirely safe from forced collection actions as long as your debt is unpaid with no arrangements made to pay.
+You aren’t entirely safe from forced collection actions as long as your debt is unpaid and no arrangements are made to pay it.

 How to Avoid Getting a CP40 Notice